Loss of clerical state: Consequences

 Laicization involves cessation of all the rights of the clerical state.
 It also terminates all obligations of the clerical state, except for the obligation of celibacy.
 Dispensation from the obligation of celibacy can only be granted by the pope, except in ordinations that have been declared invalid, in which case no dispensation is necessary.
 Because the sacramental character of ordination makes it indelible, the cleric maintains the power of orders.
 He is, however, forbidden to exercise it, except to give sacramental absolution to someone in danger of death.
 He also automatically loses his offices, roles and delegated powers.

 Normally, the same rescript grants both laicization and dispensation from the obligation of celibacy.
 The person to whom it is granted is not permitted to separate the two, accepting the dispensation while rejecting the laicization, or accepting the laicization while rejecting the dispensation.
 While married deacons whose wives die are sometimes permitted to marry again, and married ministers of a non-Catholic confession who become Catholics are sometimes permitted to be ordained and minister in the Catholic Church, grants of dispensation from the obligation of celibacy without simultaneous laicization are very rare.

 A laicized cleric loses rights to such things as clerical garb and titles (such as "Father").
 He is freed from obligations such as recitation of the Liturgy of the Hours, but like any member of the laity is encouraged, though not obliged, to continue to recite it.
 The rescript of laicization for a deacon normally contains no special limitations, but that for a priest does prohibit him from delivering a homily (the sermon preached at Mass after proclamation of the Gospel reading, not preaching in general), acting as extraordinary minister of Holy Communion, having a directive office in the pastoral field, or having any function in a seminary or similar institution.
 It imposes restrictions also regarding the holding of teaching or administration posts in schools and universities.
 Some of these limitations may be relaxed according to the judgment of the local bishop including the teaching of theology in schools or universities (both Catholic and non-Catholic), maintaining contact with the parish where the priest used to serve, and administering the Eucharist.

 A cleric dismissed from the clerical state cannot be reinstated in the sacred ministry without the consent of the pope.

 New regulations issued in 2009 regarding priests who abandon their ministry for more than five years and whose behavior is a cause of serious scandal have made it easier for bishops to secure this removal of clerical status from such priests even against the priests' wishes.
-In the two years 2011 and 2012, nearly 400 Catholic priests were removed from the clerical state, with a peak of 260 in 2011, and nearly half of these being imposed as a penalty.
+In 2011 and 2012, nearly 400 Catholic priests were removed from the clerical state, with a peak of 260 in 2011, and nearly half of these being imposed as a penalty.